lkiesow/leihs-wiki/Support.md

 If you need support please create an issue on the leihs-community repository - https://github.com/leihs/community.

-Commercial support is available from the following companies:

 ## Companies and individuals offering commercial support

  * The Zürich University of the Arts supports external customers only if the instance does not differ from the documented standard leihs-environment.
 The hourly rate for support is CHF 150 / hour.